robert-hh/Micropython-Editor/README.md

 - Reduced KEYMAP in the WiPy version by omitting entries, where the function code is identical to the key value (e.g. \x08 -> 8).
 Not fool proof, but it helps reducing the size.
 - Adding a "Tabbify" behaviour for the full version.
 Tab/Backtab with the cursor at col 1 indents/unindents the line and moves the cursor one line down.

+**1.7b** Further size reduction for WiPy
+- Moved setting of the change flag into the function add_undo()
+- Removed skipping to the adjacent line with Right/Left in the WiPy Version
+- Temporary avoidance of the memory leak when a file is not found